 Zilliqa is a generic 2.0 based blockchain that will aim to support general transactions, act as a platform for dApps as well as supporting smart contacts.
-It aims to be a an upgrade on the current Ethereum protocal having claimed to solve scalablity and providing more bespoke features.
+It aims to be an upgrade on the current Ethereum protocal having claimed to solve scalability and providing more bespoke features.

 The Proof-of-Work section of the process is used to prove the identity of nodes, and once this is done a node is assigned a shard.
 Following this, the shard (600 nodes) finds consensus within itself to reach consensus for the microblock, and then with the other shards for the final block through the Practical Byzantine Fault Tolerance algorithm.

 In short, Zilliqa will be minable using a GPU and miners will be rewarded for helping generate node identities.

 Can you earn Zilliqa?

 As mentioned previously a part of Zilliqa's algorithm requires proof of work and will require miners to support their network by supplying hashing power in return for rewards.

 Zilliqa users can earn digital currency via exchanges.
 Users can earn coins by trading on different fiat and cryptocurrencies and take advantage of market fluctuations.

 Zilliqa is listed on a few international cryptocurrency exchanges and is actively traded on websites like: